yixiaoyx/lazytube2.0/README.md

 Lazytube is a handy tool that intends to pause and resume video/music playbackfor you when you leave or return to your computer.
 It uses OpenCV for face recognition and works best with a front camera.

-Version 2.0 is a Chrome extension specifically intended for Youtube playback.
+Version 2.0 is an improvement on [Version 1.0](https://github.com/yixiaoyx/lazytube1.0).
+It is a Chrome extension specifically intended for controlling Youtube playback.
 It uses Chrome Native Messaging API to let the Python script in Version 1.0 and the Chrome extension talk to each other.

 **System prerequisite:**
 - OpenCV2;